sankalp-data/python-basic-projects/Habit_Tracker/README.md

-# 🧠 Habit Tracker (In Progress)
+#  Habit Tracker (Python CLI App)

-This is a simple console-based Habit Tracker written in Python.
+A simple yet powerful console-based Habit Tracker built in Python to help you build and maintain daily habits.

-It allows you to track daily habits by storing them based on date into a JSON file.
+It stores habit progress date-wise in a JSON file and gives you a visual overview of your progress through a calendar view and progress bar.

 📌 **Features:**

-- Add one or more habits for a given date
+ - Add one or more habits for today
-- Save habits in a JSON file
+ - Mark habits as completed
-- Prevents overwriting habits for the same day
+ - View calendar with ✅ or ❌ for each day
+ - Edit or delete specific habits
+ - See overall completion percentage
+ - View visual progress bar for a month
+ - Stores data in a readable JSON format
+ - Fully works offline

 📁 **Data Format (JSON):**
 ```json